 - a.
 To provide financial aid to a reliever general insurance company to which the insurance contracts of an insolvent general insurance company are transferred. - b.
-To undertake the insurance contracts of an insolvent general insurance company, and to administer and/or deal with the insurance contracts, when reliever general insurance companies do not appear
+To undertake the insurance contracts of an insolvent general insurance company, and to administer and/or deal with the insurance contracts, when reliever general insurance companies do not appear - c.

-- c.
 To establish a subsidiary ("bridge-insurance company") of the Corporation to take over the insurance contracts of an insolvent general insurance company, when reliever general insurance companies do not appear.
-The Corporation shall administer the business operations of the bridge-insurance company. - d.
-To provide loans to the members of the Corporation in the event that they have to stop claims payment to their policyholders due to

-- temporary cash-flow problems.
+The Corporation shall administer the business operations of the

+- bridge-insurance company. - d.
+To provide loans to the members of the Corporation in the event that they have to stop claims payment to their policyholders due to temporary cash-flow problems. - e.
-- e.
 To provide loans to certain policyholders, etc., of an insolvent general insurance company within the amount equivalent to claims incurred.
-This is when the general insurance company has stopped claims payment due to the issuance of an order to suspend its business operations by the supervisory authority.

-- f.
-To become an insurance administrator.
+This is when the general insurance company has - stopped claims payment due to the issuance of an order to suspend its business operations by the supervisory authority. - f.
+To become an insurance administrator. - g.
+To purchase policyholders' rights on insurance claims filed with an insolvent general insurance company. - h.
+To purchase the assets of an insolvent general insurance company.